scellecs/morpeh/README.md

 **World Selection:**
 - Use the top toolbar (with the **W** icon) to choose worlds to search.
 - By default, ``World.Default`` is pre-selected.

+**Remote Connection:**

+The feature is currently in experimental stage and works only in development builds.
+It has several limitations compared to Unity Editor playmode:
+- Components containing `Unity.Object` are displayed in read-only mode.
+- Cannot inspect `Unity.Object fields` in components, but provides `Type`, `Name`, and `InstanceID` information.
+- Some components may fail serialization, will be marked with [NotSerialized] tag and won't be rendered.
+You'll need to modify the component structure manually if serialization is required.

+Setup:
+- Install [Unity.Serialization package](https://docs.unity3d.com/Packages/com.unity.serialization@3.1/manual/index.html) via Package Manager.
+- Add `MORPEH_REMOTE_BROWSER` directive to *ProjectSettings -> Player -> Scripting Define Symbols*.
+- Restart Unity Editor.
+- After restart, the `WorldBrowser` will display a "Connect To Remote" button.

+> [!IMPORTANT]
+> You must build your application after enabling remote mode.
+Previous builds will not support remote debugging.

+Starting Remote Debug:
+- Connect your device to computer via USB in File Transfer mode.
+- Make sure USB Debugging is enabled in Developer Options.
+- Set up port forwarding using platform-specific method below.
+- Launch the application on your device.
+- Open WorldBrowser in Unity Editor.
+- Click "Connect To Remote" button.

+Android:
+- Install Android Studio.
+- Navigate to Android SDK platform-tools in terminal: `\Android\Sdk\platform-tools`.
+- Set up port forwarding: `adb forward tcp:9999 tcp:9999`.
+- Optional: View logs with `adb logcat -s Unity`.

+iOS:
+- Build and deploy your app via Xcode.
+- Enable port forwarding: `ideviceproxy 9999 9999`.
+- Optional: View logs with `idevicesyslog | grep Unity`.

+Windows & macOS & Linux:
+- Direct connection available on local network.

 ---